About the Kenwood DNX573S

 INRIX traffic reports keep you informed

-You'll get a free 2-year subscription to INRIX traffic service, which provides quick updates on congestion along your route.
-You'll need to have your smartphone with the app on it connected to the receiver to take advantage of these traffic updates.
-INRIX updates require an in-app purchase after the 2-year subscription ends.
+The DNX573S works with INRIX traffic service, which provides quick updates on congestion along your route.
+INRIX is only available through a free app, so you'll need to have your smartphone with the app on it connected to the receiver to take advantage of these traffic updates.
+INRIX updates require an in-app subscription purchase.

 Built-in HD Radio™ tuner